VDA5050/VDA5050/VDA5050_EN_V1.md

 ```
 >Figure 6 Pseudocode of an order update.
 Please look out for the change of the "orderUpdateId"

-This also aids in the event that an orderUpdate goes missing (because of unreliable WIFI).
+This also aids in the event that an orderUpdate goes missing (because of unreliable wireless network).
 The AGV can always check that the last known base node has the same nodeId (and nodeSequenceId, more on that later) as the first new base node.

 Also note that node 7 is the only base node that is sent again.
 Since the base cannot be changed, a retransmission of nodes 6 and 4 is not valid.

-It is important that the contents of the stitching node (node 7 in the example case) are not changed.
+It is important, that the contents of the stitching node (node 7 in the example case) are not changed.
-For actions, deviation range etc. the AGV must use the instructions provided in the first order (Code Snippet 1, orderUpdateId 0).
+For actions, deviation range, etc. the AGV must use the instructions provided in the first order (Figure 5, orderUpdateId 0).

 ![Figure 7 Regular update process - order extension](./assets/Figure7.png)
 >Figure 7 Regular update process - order extension

 Figure 7 describes how an order should be extended.
-It shows the information that is currently available on the AGV.
+It shows the information, that is currently available on the AGV.
 The orderId stays the same and the orderUpdateId is incremented.

 The last node of the previous base is the first base node in the updated order.
 With this node the AGV can add the updated order onto the current order (stitching).
 The other nodes and edges from the previous base are not resent.

-MC has the option to make changes to the horizon by sending entirely different nodes as the new base.
+Master control has the option to make changes to the horizon by sending entirely different nodes as the new base.
 The horizon can also be deleted.

 To allow loops in orders (like going from node 1 to 2 and then back to 1) a sequenceId is assigned to the node and edge objects.